 The “Climate Alliance” is a group of like-minded organizations that are leading the effort to reduce CO2 in their communities.
 These institutions engage in online learning and train with experts, developing action plans to reduce the emission of greenhouse gases around them.

-The Conservation Director at Utah’s Hogle Zoo has been collaborating with PBI to grow the Climate Alliance program for six years.
+The Conservation Director at Utah’s Hogle Zoo (UHZ) has been collaborating with PBI to grow the Climate Alliance program since 2016.
 She is also the institutional representative for the Bear Taxon Advisory Group.